 - If needed, escalate seamlessly to human agents and other channels: If a problem is not fully resolved on SMS, loop a human agent into the conversation or offer a frictionless way for customers to opt-in for a call back.
 Eliminate the need for a person to dial a number themselves and wait for an available agent, or seek help in another channel.
 Instead, add the customer to the call-back queue, communicate anticipated call-back time and end the conversation.

 - Enable two-way communication: Automated text messages today are typically one-way.
 People can’t often reply, for instance, to the message from their telecommunications provider with their monthly autopay acknowledgment asking why charges are higher this month.
-Ensure that if you’re leveraging text to communicate with customers, they can reply and engage in a two-way conversation.
+Ensure that if you’re creating an SMS campaign for telecom customer service with customers, they can send and receive messages in a two-way conversation.

 - Text the right use cases: Use SMS for support – not marketing or sales.
 Customers want to text with a brand to troubleshoot issues (70%), ask about billing questions or concerns (68%) or make/update a reservation (64%)4.
-These are all simple questions that could be easily automated.
-Complex use cases are not ideal for SMS support.
+These are all simple questions that could be easily be handled through an automated conversation.
+Creating SMS conversation strings for complex use cases is not ideal.
 If a complex question arises, suggest the customer reach out on a different channel (or offer a call-back).

 35% of consumers text with businesses once a day to once a week3

 While SMS communication is inherently personal, people are open to communicating with brands, too.
 In fact, 43% of consumers have texted a business unprompted, which signals an expectation that businesses are already text–enabled3.
 This mindset shift has come at a time when frictionless experiences are now expected: 64% of consumers think companies who text value their time, are progressive and would recommend them to others4.